baidu-adu/cpp-primer-digest/README.md

 ## C++ Programmer's Toolbox

 There are many available tools for C++, and it is always good to have them in your pocket.
-Some of them helpt enforce the rules automatically.
+Some of them help enforce the rules automatically.
 Use them to free yourself from worrying about the format and focus on more important stuff.